joppevos/TheGameOfLife/README.md

 In the dictionary seeds you can find all the names of the containing seeds.
 Place the seed in the universe by calling the name.
 example: `strseed = 'pentadecathlon'`
+K
 parameters to set:
 - set the size `n = 100` for the grid size. (go easy on the size)
 - set the interval `interval=500` in milliseconds between each generation.

+If you keep the seed empty.
+A random grid like the image below will be generated.
 ![giphy 1](https://user-images.githubusercontent.com/44348300/48577331-36572300-e917-11e8-8278-78e55e0bf4ef.gif)